 A History of Religous Orders and Missions in Brazil

-The history of Brazil, from colonial times to the present day, is deeply linked to the Catholic Church.
-This spiritual heritage is very much alive to this day.
-Brazil is currently the country with the most Catholics in the world, with around 123,000,000 faithful.
-This accounts for 14.2% of all Catholics worldwide.
-The ubiquitous plantation of many Catholic orders and their missionaries throughout Brazil is partly responsible for the omnipresence of the religion in Brazil.
-The Jesuits, who landed in Brazil in the second half of the 16th century (and were driven out by the crown in the 18th century), were one of the religious orders which most heavily influenced the emerging Brazilian society.
+The history of Brazil, from colonial times to the present, is deeply linked to the Catholic Church.
+This spiritual heritage is very much alive today, as Brazil is the country with the most Catholics in the world, with around 123 million faithful, accounting for 14.2% of all Catholics worldwide.
+The widespread establishment of various Catholic orders and their missionaries throughout Brazil is a significant reason for the omnipresence of Catholicism in the country.
+The Jesuits, who landed in Brazil in the second half of the 16th century and were later expelled by the crown in the 18th century, were one of the most influential religious orders in shaping Brazilian society.

 Religous Orders in Brazil - Olinda Seaside Chapel.